jmang6/ProgrammingAssignmentWeek4/README.md

-# ProgrammingAssignmentWeek4
+# Programming Assignment Week 4
-Programming Assignment for Week 4 of the Getting and Cleaning Data course.
+The README for the Programming Assignment for Week 4 of the Getting and Cleaning Data course.